thomas-haslwanter/statsintro/rst/statsDistributions.rst

 Kolmogorov-Smirnov Test
 ^^^^^^^^^^^^^^^^^^^^^^^
 In addition, there are quantitative tests for normality.
-The test that I have encountered most frequently in recent literature is the *Kolmogorov-Smirnov Test*.
+The test that I have encountered most frequently in recent literature is the *Kolmogorov-Smirnov test*.
 The Kolmogorov-Smirnov statistic quantifies a distance between the empirical distribution function of the sample and the cumulative distribution function of the reference distribution, or between the empirical distribution functions of two samples.
 Note that this implies that in a test for normality, you have to i) standardize your sample distribution (i.e. subtract the mean, and divide by the standard deviation), and specify your reference distribution (i.e. if you want to check for normality, the normal distribution).

+Another thest for normality is the *Lilliefors test*.
+It is a normality test based on the Kolmogorov–Smirnov test, and is used to test the null hypothesis that data come from a normally distributed population, when the null hypothesis does not specify which normal distribution; i.e., it does not specify the expected value and variance of the distribution.

-Altman mainly uses the *Shapiro-Wilk W test*, and a number of other tests are also available.
+Altman mainly uses the *Shapiro-Wilk W test* , and a number of other tests are also available.

 .. image:: ../Images/KS_example.png
     :scale: 50 %